t3db0t/logpy-examples/README.md

 `(eq, 		(var(), var(), var(), var(), var()), houses)`

-Sets up `houses` as a list of logic variables, each of which will itself contain a list
+Sets up `houses` as a list of logic variables (each house), each of which will itself contain a list of logic variables (each property of that house)

 `(membero,	('Englishman', var(), var(), var(), 'red'), houses)`